yunuseozer/calculator/README.md

 ### Containier.js

 Container.js contains the Container Function which renders a React Component that will hold all of the the TNC Calculator global states as well as the API function calls.
 This Component is IMPORTANT as any react hooks that change the global state should be passed downstream from here.
-For instance:
-`const [inputSize, setInputSize] = useState("3");`
-Sets a react hook `inputSize` and it's function to change it as `setInputSize` with a default value of 3.
-`inputSize` is a value that will be passed into the API function call, and shouldn't have to be referenced anywhere else.
-`setInputSize` on the other hand should be passed downstream to the Carbon Calculator and later on to the corrosponding Page, which in this case is Started.js
-Any change of InputSize will now be refelcted in the global state despite the change occuring in a child, and have the correct API parameters called when we want updated results.

 #### CarbonCalculator.js